WangHaiYang874/stokes2d/readme.md

 ## math-ish

+- [ ] organize my python files.
+- [ ] test the matching, see if it really works well.
 - [ ] create different geometries
   - [ ] a simple straight pipe.
   - [ ] some bands with fixed angles.